MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-identity-overview.md

 To authenticate with the identity provider and receive a JSON Web Token, you must have the following information:

 1. **URL for the identity system (Authority)**: The URL at which your identity provider can be reached.
 For example, *https:\//login.windows.net*.
-2. **App ID URI for Azure Resource Manager**: The unique identifier for Azure Resource Manager that is registered with your identity provider.
-It is also unique to each Azure Stack installation.
+2. **App ID URI for Azure Resource Manager**: The unique identifier for Azure Resource Manager that's registered with your identity provider.
+It's also unique to each Azure Stack installation.
 3. **Credentials**: The credential you use to authenticate with the identity provider.
 4. **URL for Azure Resource Manager**: The URL is the location of the Azure Resource Manager service.
 For example, *https:\//management.azure.com* or *https:\//management.local.azurestack.external*.

-When a principal (a client, application, or user) makes an authentication request to access a resource, the request must include:
+When a principal (a client, apps, or user) makes an authentication request to access a resource, the request must include:

 - The principal's credentials.
 - The app ID URI of the resource that the principal wants to access.

 The credentials are validated by the identity provider.
-The identity provider also validates that the app ID URI is for a registered application, and that the principal has the correct privileges to obtain a token for that resource.
+The identity provider also validates that the app ID URI is for a registered apps, and that the principal has the correct privileges to obtain a token for that resource.
 If the request is valid, a JSON Web Token is granted.

 The token must then pass in the header of a request to Azure Resource Manager.
 Azure Resource Manager does the following, in no specific order:

 - Validates the *issuer* (iss) claim to confirm that the token is from the correct identity provider.
 - Validates the *audience* (aud) claim to confirm that the token was issued to Azure Resource Manager.
-- Validates that the JSON Web Token is signed with a certificate that is configured through OpenID is known to Azure Resource Manager.
+- Validates that the JSON Web Token is signed with a certificate that's configured through OpenID and is known to Azure Resource Manager.
 - Review the *issued at* (iat) and *expiration* (exp) claims to confirm that the token is active and can be accepted.

 When all validations are complete, Azure Resource Manager uses the *objected* (oid) and the *groups* claims to make a list of resources that the principal can access.